md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Training programs
 * Workshops and conferences

+Investment in human capital is consistently identified as a critical determinant of long-term AI readiness and competitiveness [35, 36, 63, 64, 73, 76, 77, 80].

 ### Technical Infrastructure

 * Computing resources
 * Data repositories
 * Knowledge management systems
 * Research platforms

+Robust digital infrastructure, high-quality data ecosystems, and research platforms are essential for AI development and digital transformation initiatives [18, 20, 21, 33, 78, 79].

 ### Collaboration and Outreach